Fill the Stage

 July 28, 2025 by Daniel Dignan Leave a Comment

 This is one of the best leadership books I’ve ever read.
 It’s about two leaders who changed the world: Nehemiah and Paul.
-Nehemiah lived in the 5th century BC.
-He rebuilt the wall of Jerusalem after the Babylonian Empire had destroyed it.
-Paul lived in the 1st century AD.
-He wrote much of the New Testament and planted churches that spread Christianity throughout the world.
-Both of these efforts took tremendous leadership.
+Nehemiah lived about 400 years before Christ, when the Persian Empire ruled Asia.
+He rebuilt the ancient wall of Jerusalem and revived the nation about 150 years after the Babylonian Empire destroyed it.
+Paul lived during and after the time of Christ, writing much of the New Testament and spreading Christianity throughout much of the world.
+Both of these men were world-class leaders.

-John MacArthur taught the Bible for over 50 years at Grace Community Church in California.
-He explains leadership principles that are implied in the stories, such as trustworthiness and discipline.
-The resources and the teacher (who was a respected leader) make the book a really helpful guide to those who want to lead well.
+The author, John MacArthur, taught the Bible for over 50 years at Grace Community Church in California.
+In Called To Lead, he explains leadership principles implicit in Nehemiah and one of Paul’s letters, 2 Corinthians, such as trustworthiness and discipline.
+The book is an extraordinary guide to those who want to lead well.

 Filed Under: Leadership Tagged With: John MacArthur, Nehemiah, Saint Paul